Vandanjon/Workshop-ThreeJS-part1/README.md

 ### 7. Make it real (rotation)

-- minus the z `sphere` rotation to 0.4 once.
+- increment the z `sphere` rotation to 0.4 once.
 - make the `sphere` rotate on the y axis constantly.

 ## To go further